occino/enertion/README.md

 ### FOCBOX UNITY case
 ![FOCBOX1](https://raw.githubusercontent.com/occino/enertion/master/focbox/focbox_case.JPG)
-This case contains is the FOCBOX UNITY as well as a battery voltage display ([link](https://de.aliexpress.com/item/0-36-DC0-100V-LED-Mini-Digital-Voltmeter-Blue-red-green-LED-Display-Volt-Meter/32817252098.html "link")) and the power switch provided by enertion.
+This case contains the FOCBOX UNITY as well as a battery voltage display ([link](https://de.aliexpress.com/item/0-36-DC0-100V-LED-Mini-Digital-Voltmeter-Blue-red-green-LED-Display-Volt-Meter/32817252098.html "link")) and the power switch provided by enertion.
 The voltage display is powered by the CAN bus port (5V, GND) and the measuring wire is connected to the BATT+ pin of the AUX port.
-Because the the FoxBox sits tightly in the compartment there is no need to mount it with screws.
+Because the FOCBOX sits tightly in the compartment there is no need to mount it with screws.

 ### Connector box
 ![ConnectorBox1](https://raw.githubusercontent.com/occino/enertion/master/connectorBox/connectorBox.jpg)